 Current UK open access policy risks incentivising publishers to introduce or increase embargo periods.
 On the other hand, we saw no evidence that short embargo periods harm subscription publishers.

 At a time when the budgets of universities are under great pressure, it is unacceptable that the Government has issued an open access policy that will require considerable subsidy from research budgets in order to both maintain journal subscriptions and cover article processing charges.

 It became increasingly evident during the course of our inquiry that some elements of the scholarly publishing market are dysfunctional.
 The Government’s open access policy risks making the situation worse, causing longer embargoes, restricting access, and inflicting higher costs on UK higher education institutions."

-Amongst the Reports other conclusions and recommendations are:
+Further conclusions and recommendations